yochaigal/cairn/wip/2e/setting-seeds.md

  - Add at least two Hidden Paths, represented by a dashed line.
  - Add at least two Conditional Paths, represented by a crossed line.
  - Create loops, branching paths, dead-ends, and shortcuts between POIs.

- - Paths can be parts of a chain, tied to a particular terrain (mountain passes, rivers, etc.)
+> Keep in mind that some paths may be parts of a chain and tied to a particular terrain (mountain passes, rivers, etc.).

 ## Landmarks